 The read only framing error flag, FERR, in the USR register, is set if a zero is detected instead of stop bits.
 If two stop bits are selected, both stop bits must be high.
 Otherwise the FERR flag will be set.
-The FERR flag is buffered along with the received data and is cleared in any reset.
+The FERR flag and the received data will be recorded in the USR and RXR registers respectively, and the flag is cleared in any reset.